Cohomogeneity one manifolds with quasipositive curvature

 The structure of this paper is very similar to \cite{gwz}.
 One reason for this is that, once the main tools from the positively curved case are carried over to the quasipositively curved case, some parts of the classification work in the same or a very similar way as in the case of positive curvature.
 In this way it will be easier to compare both papers.
 Furthermore, this will be helpful to point out different approaches compared to the positively curved case.
 The paper is organised as follows.
 We start with a short section about cohomogeneity one manifolds without any curvature assumptions.
-Since \cite{gwz} section 1 covers the same material and is already quite detailed, we recommend to also read this.
-In section \ref{secobstructions} we proceed with a collection of obstructions to quasipositive curvature used throughout the paper.
-We will continue with the proof of the Rank Lemma in section \ref{secweyl} and go on with the proofs of Theorems \ref{intro_fp_hom} and \ref{intro_block} in sections \ref{secessential} and \ref{secblock}.
-Afterwards we will continue with the classification in sections \ref{seceven} and \ref{secodd}.
+Since \cite{gwz} Section 1 covers the same material and is already quite detailed, we recommend to also read this.
+In Section \ref{secobstructions} we proceed with a collection of obstructions to quasipositive curvature used throughout the paper, including the proof of Theorem \ref{intro_fp_hom}.
+We will continue with the proof of the Rank Lemma in Section \ref{secweyl} and go on with the proof of Theorem \ref{intro_block} in Section \ref{secblock}.
+Afterwards we will continue with the classification in Sections \ref{seceven} and \ref{secodd}.
 In the even dimensional case, the main difference is the case, where the group acting is semisimple but not simple.
 The simple cases are mostly handled as in \cite{gwz}, section 14.
 In the odd dimensional case, the main difference will also be the non simple cases as well as the simple cases in low dimensions, which require mostly new proofs.
-We recommend to compare our proofs to \cite{gwz}.\\
+We recommend to compare our proofs to \cite{gwz}.
+Note that most of the results of Sections \ref{secweyl}, \ref{seceven} and \ref{secodd} are taken over (almost) verbatim from \cite{gwz} with the relaxed curvature condition to make the comparison easier, although new proofs are required for most key statements.\\

 This paper is part of the authors PhD project.
-The results in section \ref{secweyl} were part of the authors unpublished Master thesis.\\
+The results in Section \ref{secweyl} were part of the authors unpublished master thesis.\\

 \emph{Acknowledgements:} I want to thank Burkhard Wilking for introducing this problem to me and for the useful discussions and comments while working on this project.
 Furthermore, I want to thank Kevin Poljsak and Jan Nienhaus for useful comments and discussions.
-I especially thank Linus Kramer for his comments regarding the results in section \ref{secweyl}, during the work on my master thesis.
+I especially thank Linus Kramer for his comments regarding the results in Section \ref{secweyl}, during the work on my master thesis.